akeneo/pim-helpcenter/content/md/productivity/get-started-with-the-rules-engine.md

   currency: EUR
 ```

-We expect a numeric value and the currency code.
-Dot “.” is the decimal separator and there is no space between thousands.
+We expect **numeric value** and **currency code** in the following format:
+- dot “.” is the decimal separator,
+- there is no space between thousands.

 ## Picture or file

-The possible operators for the `Price` attribute type are:
+The possible operators for the `Picture` or `File` attribute types are:
 - STARTS WITH
 - ENDS WITH
 - CONTAINS